 Professional Development Collection™ provides a highly specialized collection of electronic information especially for professional educators, professional librarians and education researchers.
 This collection offers information on everything from children's health and development to cutting-edge pedagogical theory and practice.

 Covers professional and academic literature in psychology and related disciplines.
 Contains over two million citations and summaries of articles from journals, books, book chapters, dissertations, and technical reports.
-Includes links to full-text articles available from Psychology Database and PsycArticles.
+Some full-text.

 Contains more than 44 million bibliographic records describing materials (books, journals, films, manuscripts, scores, computer files, etc.) held by libraries around the world.
 More than 400 languages are represented.
 Provides links to library holdings.